9623Y/9623Y-Spin-Up-Notebook/README.md

 # **10/06/22 - _Intake Redesign and Long Meeting_**

 Today we are working to finish the intake and finish replacing the wires in the battery case.
-We have a long meeting today and we plan to use our time as wisely as we can.
+We have a long meeting today, and we plan to use our time as wisely as we can.

 ## **Attendance**
 - [x] Rhett